Axway/streams-open-docs/content/en/docs/relnotes/20210531_streams_relnotes.md

 ## Important changes
 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->

-It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this new version.
+It is important, especially when upgrading from the March release, to be aware of the following changes in the behavior or operation of the product in this new version.

 ### Kafka topics renamed